mflaviusm/GENUS/README.md

   * The users are presented with a series of games that have weekly tournaments.
   * The users are also offered a button to the Reddit community page of GENUS for detailed information about the events and giveaways, but also the community in general.
   * The community page also offers a section with members reviews to emphasize the quality of the services offered by the community and why people should join it.
-  * The community page also contains information on the founder of the community which shows that GENUS in true to its purpose.
+  * The community page also contains information on the founder of the community which shows that GENUS is true to its purpose.
 * The gallery page
-  * It contains a gallery of images taken at meetup of members from the community or from individual play sessions.
+  * It contains a gallery of images taken at a meetup of members from the community or individual play sessions.
-  * Depending on the device the website is acessed it has different breakpoints offering less pictures on a mobile device and more on a desktop screen.
+  * Depending on the device the website is accessed it has different breakpoints offering fewer pictures on a mobile device and more on a desktop screen.
 * The contact us page
-  * It presents the visitors with a enquiry form for both business community enquiries.
+  * It presents the visitors with an enquiry form for both business community enquiries.
-  * It also offers additional communication channels and the availablity for them.
+  * It also offers additional communication channels and availability for them.

 ## Features not implemented

 * Online forum
-  * A forum that would allow users to discuss on various topics, post helpful tips, ask for help, create articles and threads related to gaming.
+  * A forum that would allow users to discuss various topics, post helpful tips, ask for help, create articles and threads related to gaming.

 * Online live support
-  * A online chat service available 24/7 to allow users and visitors to have their queries solved in minimal wait time.
+  * An online chat service available 24/7 to allow users and visitors to have their queries solved in minimal wait time.

 * Newsletter
   * Create a community newsletter that will contain any updates from the gaming industry, events and giveaways from GENUS.